The Last Week of August

 He was sketching load-bearing calculations in the margin of his notepad when the chair across from him scraped against the concrete, and a woman sat down without asking.

 He looked up.
-She was wearing an ochre dress that moved even when she wasn't, a wild halo of neatly manicured locks, catching the late morning light in a way that seemed, for a moment, physically impossible.
+She was wearing an ochre dress that moved even when she wasn't, a wild halo of long, neatly manicured locks, catching the late morning light in a way that seemed, for a moment, physically impossible.
 Her hazel eyes found his immediately, and they were the color of something caught between green and amber, the color of leaves on the exact day they begin to turn.

 "You're in my seat," she said, and then she smiled, and the smile made clear she meant nothing of the sort.